-- Using a teaspoon, portion out ½ teaspoon of dough and roll into a ball using your hands.
+- Using a teaspoon measuring spoon, portion out 1 teaspoon of dough and roll into a ball using your hands.
 Roll the balls as round as you can, this will ensure nice round cookies.

 - Remove from the oven and allow to cool on the baking sheet for 5 minutes, then transfer to a cooling rack.

 - Repeat with the remaining dough.